fatih/images/Godeps/_workspace/src/github.com/fatih/flags/README.md

 Flags is a low level package for parsing or managing single flag arguments and their associated values from a list of arguments.
 It's useful for CLI applications or creating logic for parsing arguments(custom or os.Args) manually.

+Note that there is no context available for flags.
+You need to know upfront how flags are supposed to be parsed.

 Checkout the usage below for examples:

 ## Install